Guikingone/MeiliSearchBundle/doc/dto.md

 ```

 Thanks to the fourth argument, `SearchEntryPointInterface` will return a `Search` object where
-every hits is an instance of the related DTO's (if the `model` key has been defined during the population).
+every hit is an instance of the related DTO's (if the `model` key has been defined during the population).